IgorBayerl/ReportGenerator/go_report_generator/internal/parsers/README.md

 #### Step 6: Write Tests

-Create a `_test.go` file for your parser.
+Create a `_test.go` file for your parsers.
 Add sample report files to a `testdata` directory and write tests that parse them and assert that the resulting `model` structs are populated correctly.
-Refer to `internal/parser/cobertura/processing_test.go` for a comprehensive example.
+Refer to `internal/parsers/cobertura/processing_test.go` for a comprehensive example.